alkem-io/test-suites/.scripts/create-snapshot.README.md

 Where:

 - `<config file>` - Is the config file which contains all env variables required for the script to run properly.

+**NB: If no configuration file is passed the default .env configs for server migrations and populator will be used.
+Results will be unpredictable.**

 ## Config Files